mrb/mrb.github.com/_posts/2013-02-23-notes-on-teaching-with-the-kernel-language-approach.markdown

 2. Algorithms and data structures.
 3. Program design and software engineering.

-#### Notes and Quotes
+_CMT_ Covers mostly 1

-* "For the purposes of this paper, let us consider a broad definition of computer programming as bridging the gap between specification and running program."
+#### How This Applies to Professional Programmers

-* "Teaching programming in terms of a single paradigm or language has a detrimental effect on programmer competence and thus on program quality."
+* "Teaching programming in terms of a single paradigm or language has a detrimental effect on programmer competence and thus on program quality." - Rubyists don't even attempt threads, Java programmers think they're very difficult and expensive.

-The kernel language approach is presented as being in in line with Ableson and Sussman's use of underlying concepts of programming to teach, but kernel languages both abstract these concepts from a specific programming language and allow programmers to learn their language of choice more deeply.
+* "many of our students who were already proficient Java programmers have told us that they first understood what Java objects really were after following our course."